 Pizza Stone (Firebrick Construction)

-While it is not true that a pizza stone (or baking stone) will turn your oven into a professional brick oven (those use burning wood or coal), if you want your pizza dough to have that perfect crispy outside and chewy inside, you'll need a stone to get it.
-This one is made of the same brick material that lines kilns or furnaces, insuring that it can stand up to the highest heat and have even heat distribution.
+While it is not true that a pizza stone (or baking stone) will turn your oven into a professional brick oven (those use burning wood or coal), if you want your pizza dough to have that perfect crispy outside and chewy inside, you’ll need a stone to get it.
+Look for one that is made of the same brick material that lines kilns or furnaces, like this Old Stone Oven Rectangular Pizza Stone, insuring that it can stand up to the highest heat and have even heat distribution.
 Although actual stone is good as well, avoid baking stones made of compressed concrete.
 Tip: Heat the stone up until it is extremely hot, even hotter than your target oven temperature, then turn down the oven before sliding your pizza onto the stone.
 This will give the crust that blast of heat that yields a crispy and bubbly outside, while the inside is soft-chewy.
-If your pizza stone is not hot enough, it won't work!
+If your pizza stone is not hot enough, it won’t work!

 Most major pizza chains (Domino’s, etc.), and pizzerias, rely on pizza screens to send their pizzas through the oven.
 You may prefer your pizza baked on a pizza stone, but a pizza screen does allow for nice, even baking, with lots of air circulation.
 The advantage for the home cook is that there is no need to slide the pizza dough off a peel into the oven.
 The dough is simply shaped and then placed on the screen (allowing around two inches around the edge), and then the pizza is assembled right on the screen, before the whole thing is placed in the oven.
 As well, a pizza screen can by used on the outdoor grill!
 Keep in mind that you will need to generously spray your pizza screen with cooking spray before using it, and do not use harsh detergents to clean it (it will become nicely seasoned over time and turn a dark glossy brown color).